 The Center welcomes individuals interested in assisting in processing historical collections.
 Please contact the Bates Center at firstname.lastname@example.org or call 215-898-4502 for more information on an interesting and worthwhile volunteer activity.

 Bates Center Director Dr. Patricia D’Antonio’s post, “Obamacare: A scholar’s tale,” was featured on Philly.com’s ‘The Public’s Health’ blog.
-D’Antonio’s blog discuss her new book Nursing with a Message: Public Health Demonstrations Projects in New York City and how it relates to the current discussion to repeal and replace Obamacare.
+D’Antonio’s blog discusses her new book Nursing with a Message: Public Health Demonstrations Projects in New York City and how it relates to the current discussion to repeal and replace Obamacare.

 NLN Creates Nursing Education Archive at Penn Nursing’s Barbara Bates Center for the Study of the History of Nursing